rademakr/homelab-docs/docs/Nextcloud.md

 ```
 </div>

 1. This will dump all the different containers' logs in your terminal.
-You can grep for a specific container is you wish or pipe it to `more`.
+You can grep for a specific container if you wish, or pipe it to `more`.

 Connect to the Nextcloud container using bash: